Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/05/highlight-versions-on-octopus-deploy-dashboard.md

 window.octodashInterval= window.setInterval(colouring, 10000);
 ```

-This script has been updated for the latest version of Octopus (July 2020).
+This script has been updated for the latest version of Octopus (v2023.3).

 You can test the scriptlet on the [Octopus Demo](https://demo.octopusdeploy.com/app#/).